 MEX - Spot 1

 Mexico City International Airport “Aeropuerto Internacional Benito Juárez de la Ciudad de México” (AICM) is Mexico’s biggest and largest airport.
 It serves Mexico City and is the main hub for Aeromexico and Interjet with also important operations for Volaris and Viva Aerobus.
 The airport handled over 34 million passengers in 2014 and is currently at top of its capacity.
-There are plans for a new airport to replace the current one just a few miles northeast of AICM.
+There were plans for a new airport to replace the current one just a few miles northeast of AICM, but the project was cancelled in 2018, so we’ll have Benito Juárez Airport for, at least, 10 more years.

-Mexico is also a good cargo airport, but unfortunately most interesting stuff arrives at night like Emirates SkyCargo, Qatar Cargo, Atlas (Panalpina), Martinair, Centurion, etc. There are though some interesting cargo movements during the day (and you might get lucky with night delays sometimes) like national cargo carriers Aerounion and MasAir.
-International Cargo carriers regularly seen on daylight include: Cargolux, Cathay Pacific Cargo, DHL, UPS, Air France Cargo, LAN Cargo, Lufthansa Cargo, among others.
+Mexico is also a good cargo airport, but unfortunately most interesting stuff arrives at night like Estafeta (a national cargo airline), Emirates SkyCargo, Qatar Cargo, Atlas (Panalpina), Ethiopian Cargo, Amerijet International and Turkish Cargo.
+There are though some interesting cargo movements during the day (and you might get lucky with night delays sometimes) like national cargo carriers AeroUnion and MasAir.
+International Cargo carriers regularly seen on daylight include Cargolux, Cathay Pacific Cargo, DHL, UPS, Air France Cargo, Lufthansa Cargo, among others.

 Due to the hot and humid airport conditions, along with the altitude, most heavy departures will happen at dark.